mactul/online_editor/README.md

 **__WARNING__** between the moment you put install.php online and the moment you launch it and enter the password in the interface, your site is vulnerable because someone could enter a password in your place !

+## Useful shortcuts

+- `Ctrl+S` in file edition to save the file without closing it.
+- `Ctrl+Q` in file edition to save and close the file.
+- `F5` or `F9` (do the same) open the file on a new tab. useful to web files, to test the code.

 ## Customisation:

 Online Editor is fully configurable.\